Is your website ready for 2016?

 Do you feel like you’re scrambling to stay on top of the latest online news?
 Stop and take a deep breath.
-Because the news you’ve been looking for is right here.
+Because the story you’ve been looking for is right here.

 These 2016 web design trends aren’t by any means the only things to pay attention to this year.
-But they are the ones that will have the biggest positive effect on your website.
+But they are the ones that will have the most significant positive effect on your website.
 Good to know, right?